International

 e.g., the Motionless Electromagnetic Generator.

-clean, green energy generation is not substantially in existence
+that clean, green energy generation is not substantially

-and thus the world could destroy itself through global warming
+in existence and thus the world could destroy itself through

 top